sermonarchives/blog/content/sermons/more-than-skin-deep-1983-0075.md

 {{< figure src="/images/sermons/0075/peanuts.webp" width="540" >}}

 _There's a reference to a hymn following the sermon, which is [LBW 403: Lord, Speak to Us, That We May Speak](https://hymnary.org/hymn/LBoW1978/403).
-I used the automatic OCR from Google Docs to obtain the rough version of the sermon text, but I've done some light corrections to for accuracy._
+I used the automatic OCR from Google Docs to obtain the rough version of the sermon text, but I've done some light corrections for accuracy._

 {{< figure src="/images/sermons/0075/21Pent-Luke17-10-16-1983-1080.jpg" width="1080" >}}